Skip to main content

 Protecting water in our sustainability journey

 Contributing to the conservation of water resources is a fundamental part of Eni’s sustainability objectives.
 Our work in this area involves establishing and executing a range of measures for responsible and efficient water management, focusing on operational sites situated in areas with water scarcity and maintaining ongoing surveillance of our activities within the region.
 We take steps to reduce the withdrawal of freshwater and to substitute it with water from secondary sources (such as rainwater, reclaimed groundwater, treated wastewater, or desalinated water), instead of relying on primary sources (like groundwater, surface water or aqueducts) in an attempt to minimise the effects on local communities and ecosystems.
+Eni’s position on water identifies the principles that guide us towards strengthening the commitments set out in the CEO Water Mandate, to which we have adhered since 2019, in line with the United Nations Sustainable Development Goals.
+Transparency in pursuing these objectives is integral to all our actions and we apply this principle for any company, adhering to the main ESG indicators.

-We are committed to achieving water positivity by 2035 in at least 30% of our sites with withdrawals greater than 0.5 Mm³/a high-quality fresh water in water-stressed areas (@2023) and we aim for water positivity by 2050 in our operated sites, inspired by the principles of the Net Positive Water Impact set out by the CEO Water Mandate.
+We are committed to achieving water positivity by 2035 in at least 30% of our sites with withdrawals greater than 0.5 Mm³/a high-quality fresh water in water-stressed areas (@2023) and we aim for water positivity by 2050 in our operated sites, inspired by the principles of the Positive Water Impact set out by the CEO Water Mandate.

 Our commitment to water positivity